semihnet/Setup-ExternalDisk-Linux/README.md

 I enter a complex passphrase (and save it in my password manager).
 Then I unlock the partition: sudo cryptsetup luksOpen /dev/sda1 backup-disk

-I like to zero out a disk before using it: sudo dd if=/dev/zero of=/dev/mapper/backup-disk status=progress bs=16M
+I like to zero out a disk before using it:<br>
+sudo dd if=/dev/zero of=/dev/mapper/backup-disk status=progress bs=16M

 Note: This can take a long time.
 For example, on a 4 TB disk it can take about 12 hours on typical hardware.